 Experience Orchard House virtually with a 15-minute video living history tour with "Louisa May Alcott" herself plus a 20-minute up-close-and-personal video presentation of our rooms and selected artifacts

-Nearly every Sunday at 2:00 pm, Executive Director Jan Turnquist comes into your living room or virtual classroom to delve deeply into "hot topics" of interest, answer questions, and interview special guests!
+Nearly every Sunday at 2:00 pm for over 60 weeks, Executive Director Jan Turnquist came into living rooms or virtual classrooms to delve deeply into "hot topics" of interest, answer questions, and interview special guests!

 See rarely displayed items from our collection, compare May Alcott's Turner copies with his originals, or uncover the backstories of beloved items and spaces in the House